ForgeRock/platform-ui/packages/platform-enduser/README.md

 Currently environment variables are:

 1. VUE_APP_AM_URL - URL to be used by default for authentication
+2. VUE_APP_AM_ADMIN_URL - URL for the location of the AM admin UI
-1. VUE_APP_IDM_URL - URL of AM instance that will be used for administration
+3. VUE_APP_IDM_URL - URL of AM instance that will be used for administration
-1. VUE_APP_LOGIN_URL - URL for the location of the login UI
+4. VUE_APP_LOGIN_URL - URL for the location of the login UI
-1. VUE_APP_ADMIN_URL - URL for the location of the admin UI
+5. VUE_APP_ADMIN_URL - URL for the location of the admin UI
-1. THEME - Will load a corresponding theme.scss file (example dark-theme.scss).
+6. THEME - Will load a corresponding theme.scss file (example dark-theme.scss).
-1. VUE_APP_ENDUSER_CLIENT_ID - defaults to 'end-user-ui'
+7. VUE_APP_ENDUSER_CLIENT_ID - defaults to 'end-user-ui'

 These are made available in the .env file, and overridden by system environment variables in the .env.production file for dockerization.